fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>Process to be implemented in Vantiq

 1. Receive data from AI cameras and the location App.
-   * It is preferable to be able to easily respond to the specification changes caused by protocols and version upgrades.
+   * It should be designed to accomodate future changes (such as data format) flexibly.

 1. Add the necessary information to the data sent from AI cameras.
    * AI camera does not have location information, so it will be stored on the Vantiq side and added.